Jvsierra/graphile.github.io/src/pages/postgraphile/extending.md

         // Add our new resolver which wraps the old resolver async resolve(...resolveParams) {
-          // Perform some validation (or any other action you want to do before
+          // Perform some validation
+          // (or any other action you want to do
-          // calling the old resolver)
+          / /before calling the old resolver)
           const RESOLVE_ARGS_INDEX = 1;
           const { input: { link: { title } } } = resolveParams[
             RESOLVE_ARGS_INDEX